-The ADI-2 Pro has two unbalanced analog outputs that can operate with levels up to +19 dBu.
+The ADI-2 Pro has two unbalanced analog outputs that can operate with levels up to +21.5 dBu (+19 dBu with Volume set to +2.5 dB).
 The short circuit protected, low impedance line outputs 1/2 are available as 1/4" TS jacks on the back of the unit.
 When inserting a stereo TRS connector the ring contact is connected to ground.